 The Meaning of Numbers: The Number 300

-Although the meaning of the number 300 is not entirely clear from the Bible, it does have a relationship with several well-known people in God's word.
+Although the meaning of the number 300 is not entirely clear from Scripture, it does have a relationship with several well-known people in God's word.

 Samson, angry that the father of a Philistine woman he married gave her to someone else (Judges 15:1 - 2), decides to get revenge.
 He catches 300 foxes and then, in pairs, ties their tails, along with a small torch, together with a cord.
 He then lets them loose among Philistine farmland.
 This causes not only the recently harvested crops, but also that which was yet to be harvested, to be consumed by fire (verse 5)!

 Enoch, representing the seventh generation of patriarch on the earth, was 65 years old when he gave birth to his firstborn son Methuselah (Genesis 5:21).
 Scripture states he walked with God another three hundred years after this event until he was taken to another location on the earth (verses 22 - 24).
 Read our fascinating article on where are Enoch and Elijah for more information.

 Number 300 plays a role in the reconciliation of Joseph with his brothers and the migration of the entire house of Israel into Egypt.
 This migration will save the Israelites from the punishing famine they have been experiencing in the land of Canaan.

 Joseph, sold into slavery by jealous brothers (Genesis 37), is blessed by God.
 He ultimately becomes the second most powerful Egyptian (chapter 41).
 After a tearful reunion in Egypt with his brothers twenty-two years later, he sends them back to Canaan.
 The purpose of the trip is to inform their father Jacob he is alive and to have the family migrate and live near him.
 Each of Jacob's sons is given a few changes of clothes for the trip.
 Benjamin, however, the youngest brother, is given 300 pieces of silver and five changes of clothes (45:22).